MarioChao/corCTF-Writeups/corCTF2023/crypto/cbc.md

 bs = 16
 ```

-The program opens up two text files the combines the alphabets in _message.txt_ with the content of _flag.txt_.
+The program opens up two text files that combine the alphabets in _message.txt_ with the content of _flag.txt_.
 ```python
 message = open("message.txt").read().upper()
 message = "".join([char for char in message if char in alphabet])